Dreaming of a family vacation in Mexico? The tourist hot spot that is Cancun can be a mixed bag.

 - at the pool, canopied day beds get "claimed" early in the day, so plan to be an early riser if you want one

 As is common in the travel industry, the writer was provided with complimentary accommodation for the purpose of review.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
+While it has not influenced this review, we believe in full disclosure of all potential conflicts of interest.
 For more information, see our ethics policy.

 - Edited by Suzanne Rowan Kelleher